Radiative stability and observational constraints on dark energy and modified gravity

 While excluding higher derivative interactions associated with ${\cal L}_{4,5}$, \eqref{Horndeski_simple} still includes a wide class of theories.
-Consequently the purpose of this paper is two-fold: Firstly, we argue that (in a sense we will make precise) generic choices of \eqref{Horndeski_simple} cannot yield cosmological deviations from GR that are within reach of current/near-future observations {\it and} (radiatively) stable.
-Secondly, we identify well-motivated subsets of \eqref{Horndeski_simple}, that evade this conclusion and show how restricting to such theories with improved stability properties significantly tightens cosmological constraints on departures from GR. \\
+Consequently the purpose of this paper is two-fold: Firstly, we argue that (in a sense we will make precise) large classes of models within \eqref{Horndeski_simple} cannot yield cosmological deviations from GR that are within reach of current/near-future observations {\it and} (radiatively) stable, but also highlight several classes of theories, where this is possible.
+In particular we demonstrate the radiative stability of some non-shift symmetric subsets of Horndeski theories for the first time.
+Secondly, we focus on two particularly well-motivated subsets of \eqref{Horndeski_simple}, which allow departures from GR with attractive stability properties, showing that such departures are significantly more restricted in these subsets than for generic theories within \eqref{Horndeski_simple}. \\

-\textit{Linear Cosmology:} Cosmological deviations from GR are especially tightly constrained at the level of linear perturbations and we would therefore like to linearly perturb \eqref{Horndeski_simple} around an FRW background solution.
+\textbf{Linear Cosmology:} Cosmological deviations from GR are especially tightly constrained at the level of linear perturbations and we would therefore like to linearly perturb \eqref{Horndeski_simple} around an FRW background solution.
 The result is well-known for general Horndeski theories and, restricting to \eqref{Horndeski_simple}, the freedom in such a linearly perturbed action can be concisely parametrised in terms of four independent and free functions \cite{Bellini:2014fua} : The Hubble rate $H$ that controls the background expansion, the running of the Planck mass $\hat{\alpha}_M$, the kineticity $\hat{\alpha}_K$ ( essentially a proxy for the scalar speed of sound) and the braiding $\hat{\alpha}_B$ that quantifies kinetic mixing between metric and scalar perturbations.
 Note that the resulting linear action is equivalent to the one obtained in effective field theory (EFT)/effective action approaches for ST dark energy/modified gravity up to 2nd order in derivatives \cite{Gleyzes:2013ooa,Lagos:2016wyv,Lagos:2017hdr}.

 In this EFT spirit and motivated by the observed proximity of the background expansion to $\Lambda{\rm CDM}$, in what follows we will follow the minimal approach of \cite{BelliniParam,Alonso:2016suf} and fix the background to be that of $\Lambda{\rm CDM}$, considering and constraining perturbations around it. $\hat\alpha_K$, evaluated for \eqref{Horndeski_simple}, then satisfies